Backbase/backbase.github.io/_posts/2023-06-26-angular-standalone-components.md

 # Introduction

-Until now, the developers had to add or update NgModules specifying which components, directives, pipes, etc are available to be used in templates but after the release of the standalone feature, you don't need to do it anymore in the NgModules.
+Until now, developers have been using NgModules to specify the components, directives, pipes, etc that are available for use in templates, however, after the release of Angular [standalone components](https://angular.io/guide/standalone-components "https://angular.io/guide/standalone-components"), you don't need to do this anymore in the NgModules.
-The Angular standalone feature was released as a beta feature in V14 for developers to try out the standalone feature, and it was made stable from v15.
+Angular standalone feature was fully released with Angular v15.
 Angular [standalone components](https://angular.io/guide/standalone-components "https://angular.io/guide/standalone-components") are independent and self-contained building blocks in an Angular app which can be used to independently import the dependencies required for its functionality.
 Although the standalone components are not mandatory, and there are no strict rules for using them, Angular architects recommend using the Standalone feature for the newly created Angular components.

-To designate a component, directive, or a pipe as a standalone component, you have to mark it as `standalone: true`.
+To designate a component, directive, or a pipe as a standalone component, you must mark it as `standalone: true`.
 The component does not have to be declared or imported in `NgModule`, and you can import all the dependencies directly in the component itself, thus eliminating the use of `NgModule` entirely.

  ```typescript
  @Component({